INDIRECT Function In Excel

 Suppose, for a website www.xyz.com we have the Google analytics data for visitors to the website from different audience channel for five different countries as shown below in the table:

 We can use the INDIRECT function in Excel for the purpose of converting a text string into a reference, so referring to cell H4 and using that name as the reference.
 Use of INDIRECT function in excel, in this case, is to reference name ranges using values of a cell, so in cell I4, we could simply use the sum function to calculate the total number of visitors from a country Canada.

 Now, we can directly calculate the sum of visitors from each country using sum function, but using the INDIRECT function in excel we can calculate the sum of visitors from different countries by changing the name reference rather than changing the indirect excel formula itself.

 We have created the name range for each country visitor; this could be done easily by typing the name range in the space just below the clipboard, as shown below.

 Another method is you can go to formulas->name manager -> select the range you want to name ->click on name manager ->type the name range.

-Now, in I4, computing the sum of the visitor from country Canada by using the INDIRECT function and using the name range in H4 (Canada, a name above for F3:F7), we get the total sum of visitor
+Now, in I4, calculating the sum of the visitor from country Canada by using the INDIRECT function and using the name range in H4 (Canada, a name above for F3:F7), we get the total sum of visitor

 If we create a data list using the data validation for the countries and apply that list to H4

 And changing the different country name from Canada to India, USA, Australia or Singapore, we get the total sum of the visitor in I4 using the INDIRECT function in Excel.

 So, for each case, we are not changing the indirect excel formula, which is in cell I4; we are changing the name reference in H4 and calculating the sum of the visitors for each country.